Australian nationality law: Pathway for New Zealand citizens

 New Zealand citizens are generally exempt from immigration restrictions under the Trans-Tasman Travel Arrangement and fall under unique regulations.
-Any New Zealander who settled in Australia on or before 26 February 2001 is automatically considered a permanent resident for nationality purposes, while those who arrive after that date are required to first obtain permanent residency before they may naturalise.
+Any New Zealander who settled in Australia on or before 26 February 2001 is automatically considered a permanent resident for nationality purposes.
+Between 27 February 2001 and 30 June 2023, they were required to first obtain permanent residency before they could naturalise.
+Since 1 July 2023, all New Zealand citizens holding a Special Category Visa (SCV) who have been resident in Australia for at least four years are no longer required to obtain permanent residency before naturalisation.

 Children born in Australia to New Zealand citizens between the end of unrestricted birthright citizenship on 20 August 1986 and 31 August 1994 were "exempt non-citizens" and considered to have been permanent residents for any time spent living in the country during this period.
-The Special Category Visa (SCV) was introduced for New Zealand citizens on 1 September 1994; all New Zealand citizens already in the country on that date were automatically granted this visa and it is issued on arrival to New Zealanders after that date.
+The SCV was introduced for New Zealand citizens on 1 September 1994; all New Zealand citizens already in the country on that date were automatically granted this visa and it is issued on arrival to New Zealanders after that date.
 A child born in Australia between 1 September 1994 and 26 February 2001 to a New Zealand parent with an SCV or permanent visa is an Australian citizen by birth.
-Since 27 February 2001, children born to New Zealand citizens in Australia only receive Australian citizenship at birth if at least one parent holds an SCV issued before that date, a permanent Australian visa, or dual Australian-New Zealand citizenship.
+Between 27 February 2001 and 30 June 2022, children born to New Zealand citizens in Australia only received Australian citizenship at birth if at least one parent held an SCV issued before 27 February 2001, a permanent Australian visa, or dual Australian-New Zealand citizenship.
+Since 1 July 2022, children born in Australia to New Zealand citizens are automatically Australian citizens by birth.

 Since 1 January 2023, New Zealand citizens holding an SCV who are granted the Skilled Independent (subclass 189) permanent resident visa under the New Zealand stream are considered to have been permanent residents in Australia since 1 January 2022, making them immediately eligible for Australian citizenship by conferral without a further term of residence.
 Any New Zealand citizen who already held this type of visa before 2023 is also considered to have their permanent residence backdated.
 Children born between 1 January 2022 and 30 June 2023 to SCV holders who are later granted the subclass 189 visa between those dates retroactively acquire Australian citizenship by birth.

+By 15 August 2023, over 15,000 New Zealand citizens residing in Australia had applied for Australian citizenship under the new criteria, with 500 passing the Australian citizenship test at the time of publication.